Jethet/wiki-hh/CSS/generalCSS.md

   text-decoration: none;
 }
 ```
-When setting the style for several link states, there are some order rules: `a:hover` MUST come after `a:link` and `a:visited`;
+When setting the style for several link states, there are rules for the order: `a:hover` MUST come after `a:link` and `a:visited`;
 `a:active` MUST come after `a:hover`.

 With `:hover` it is also possible to use time lapse for the effect to happen, e.g.: